stuffnting/gutenberg-block-examples/src/block-hooks-php/README.md

 ## Description

-This example uses a block hook to prepend the `myprefix/block-hook-json` block to any `core/column` block contained within any pattern or template.
+This example uses a block hook to prepend the `myprefix/block-hook-php` block to any `core/post-title` block in the TwentyTwentyFour theme single template, and the `core/column` block in the contained within the `twentytwentyfour/text-feature-grid-3-col` pattern of the TwentyTwentyFour.
 The hook is added in the `block.json` file.

-More conditional use of hooks is possible using the `hooked_block_types` PHP hook.
+Note, using PHP the hooks can be targeted at specific template files, template parts, or patterns registered by the theme (but, not patterns registered by plugins, the Pattern Directory, or a user).

 ## In this code

-**`block-hook-json.php`**
+**`block-hook-php.php`**

-- Registers the `myprefix/block-hook-json` block.
+- Registers the `myprefix/block-hook-php` dynamic block.

 - Defines a callback function, which is used to render the block on the front-end.

-**`block-pattern.php`**

-- Registers the `myprefix/image-and-text-hook-test` which can be used to test the hook.
+- Adds the block hooks using the `hooked_block_types` filter.

 **`block-hook-json.index.js`**

-- Registers the `myprefix/block-hook-json` block.
+- Registers the `myprefix/block-hook-php` block.
 Note, since the block is dynamic, and is rendered by a callback function on the front-end, the `save` function returns `null`.

 **`block-hook-json.json`**

-- Uses the `blockHooks` to define the block hook.
+- There is no `blockHooks` field, because the hooks are registered using PHP.

 ## Notes